-- White Cross deliveries to Taylor Seminary campus should be made by appointment with the Volunteer Coordinator (Bert H 780-660-5955) in advance. - ✤ On the phone, please confirm: - That someone will be available to receive them when you arrive. - How many boxes you are bringing (i.e. if it is a large load). - If you will need help unloading - Please come prepared-bring a friend-to unload your parcels (a cart is available); White Cross or Taylor staff are not usually available to assist in unloading heavy items. - Arrange for help unloading through Bert before you arrive. - IF you are making a financial contribution at the time of delivery, please do so at the Alberta Baptist Association office (most groups mail in their contribution at a later date).
+- ❖ White Cross deliveries to Taylor Seminary campus should be made by appointment in advance.
+Contact the office at info@whitecrosscanada.ca or 780-733-2380 ext.
+4. - ❖ In the email or on the phone, please confirm: - That someone will be available to receive them when you arrive. - How many boxes you are bringing (i.e. if it is a large load). - If you will need help unloading - O Please come prepared-bring a friend-to unload your parcels (a cart is available); White Cross or our partners are not usually available to assist in unloading heavy items without prior arrangement. - O Arrange for help unloading before you arrive. - ❖ IF you are making a financial contribution at the time of delivery, please do so at the Alberta Baptist Association office (most groups mail in their contribution at a later date).
 Make sure that you are clear whether the funds are coming from a church group or from an individual (churches have already receipted the individuals who contributed and cannot receive a receipt from White Cross).
 Individuals who donate more than \$20 directly to White Cross are eligible for a tax receipt.